White grubs (European Chafer, Japanese Beetles, May Beetles and June Beetles) are small plump white larvae which actively feed on turf grass roots.

-Life Cycle of the Grub
+Life Cycle of the White Grub

 White grubs survive in the winter as larvae in the soil a few feet underground.
 In the early spring they begin to feed again.
-Later in the spring and summer they enter a resting stage (pupae) then hatch into adult beetles.
+Later in the spring and summer, they enter a resting stage (pupae) then hatch into adult beetles.

-How can I treat Grubs?
+How Can I Treat White Grubs?

 White grubs can devastate your lawn.
 If you notice suspicious brown patches starting to appear in the lawn, DO NOT HESITATE!
 Call our office at 612-405-2660.

 Our professional lawn care technicians can verify the presence of a potentially devastating infestation; discuss preventative measures and recommend treatment if required.
 If you have any further questions about White Grubs in your lawn or have any other questions or concerns, please feel free to contact us at 612-405-2660.